woofwoofola/sntb/README.md

 # Instructions to use this package for the Smear Negative Tuberculosis paper

-Note: there is no data or personally identifiable information in this package
+Note: there are no data or personally identifiable information in this package

 ## Install the required packages
 - pip install -r requirements.txt